PDas8317/PROJECT-2/README.md

 #Project2
-My project using only HTMl & CSS
+HTMl & CSS are used to make this project